Route 66: How We Made the Maps

 The nature of book binding means the gutter (the part of the page which is lost in the middle where the pages meet) is always an issue for cartographers.
 Although this title's gutter was not as severe as those found in smaller travel guides, we still did not want the map to disappear or hide any important information.
 Thankfully the sights being highlighted were almost universally distributed away from the centre of each state where the split in the page was crossing.

 Once combined with the scale we were using for the majority of the maps it was easy to run the map as a single image across the spread with no need to split.
-The route thankfully only continued in a straight line.

 Depicting the route